 Ingredients

-- 1.5 cups Japanese short grain rice wash and drain rice
+- 1.5 cups Japanese short grain rice (or 2 rice cooker cups)

 - 1/3 thinly sliced onion